ZoneMinder/zmeventnotification/docs/guides/hooks.rst

     sudo apt-get install libopenblas-dev liblapack-dev libblas-dev  # not mandatory, but gives a good speed boost! sudo -H pip3 install face_recognition # mandatory

-Takes a while and installs a gob of stuff, which is why I did not add it automatically, especially if you don't need face recognition.
+Takes a while (building DLib) and installs a gob of stuff, which is why I did not add it automatically, especially if you don't need face recognition.

 Note, if you installed ``face_recognition`` earlier without blas, do this: